Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Conclusions

 \section{Conclusions}

-In this work, we have built a generic model of the collective excitations of a driven-dissipative condensate in the simultaneous presence of an incoherent pumping and an external coherent phase-locking drive.

-In the absence of inter-particle interactions except for gain saturation, the model is amenable to an analytical treatment.
-When a coherent drive is sufficiently strong and close to the natural cavity frequency, the condensate phase is efficiently locked: the excitation mode associated to condensation acquires an energy gap which, on top of its imaginary part, can also display a finite real part for growing detunings.
-For even larger detunings, the coherent field is no longer able to lock the condensate phase and this latter evolves at its natural frequency with a spontaneously chosen phase.
-As a consequence of this spontaneous symmetry breaking, the gapless Goldstone mode is recovered.
-As a specific consequence of the beating between the condensate and the coherent drive frequencies, the spectrum has a novel Bogoliubov-Floquet nature with band foldings around the Floquet-Brillouin zone.
-The dynamics becomes much more complex in the presence of conservative inter-particle interactions, with an interplay of condensation under the incoherent pump and bistability effects under the coherent drive.
-The phase diagram in relevant regimes is characterized with numerical tools, finding a range of behaviors similar to the non-interacting case.
+In this work, we have developed a generic model of a driven-dissipative condensate under simultaneous incoherent pumping and coherent phase-locking drive to analyze the gap opening in the dispersion of its collective excitations (Sec.~\ref{sec:Model}).
+In the absence of inter-particle interactions, except for gain saturation, the condensate phase is efficiently locked when the coherent drive is sufficiently strong and near the natural cavity frequency: the dispersion of the excitation modes associated with condensation acquires an energy gap which, in addition to its imaginary part, can also exhibit a finite real part for increasing detunings (Sec.~\ref{sec:Case2} 1--2).
+For even larger detunings, the coherent field can no longer lock the condensate phase, which then evolves \rev{at a \textit{dynamically} chosen frequency} with a \textit{spontaneously} selected initial U(1) phase. \rev{This spontaneous symmetry breaking restores the gapless Goldstone mode, now displaying a novel Bogoliubov-Floquet dispersion with band foldings around the Floquet-Brillouin zone (Sec.~\ref{sec:Case2} 3).} \\ Together, these behaviors define the phase diagram constructed in the plane of coherent drive amplitude and frequency (Sec.~\ref{sec: phase diagram}).
+Within this diagram, we further identify regimes featuring finite-wavevector dynamical instabilities that lead to spatial modulations of the condensate.
+The potential for stabilizing an optical analog of a supersolid state, which simultaneously exhibits phase coherence and a spatially modulated intensity profile, is a natural direction for future investigation.\\ When inter-particle interactions are included, the dynamics become significantly more complex, with an interplay between condensation induced by the incoherent pump and bistability effects under the coherent drive.
+The phase diagram is illustrated in two relevant regimes corresponding to pumping strengths below and above the gain--loss threshold, revealing a range of behaviors reminiscent of the non-interacting case (Sec.~\ref{sec:Case3}).\\ Although developed for a minimal condensation model, these qualitative conclusions are broadly applicable to generic condensates, optical parametric oscillators, and laser devices in spatially extended configurations, whether purely spatial~\cite{contractor2022scalable} or spatio-temporal~\cite{Lugiato:Varenna}.
+In particular, our model provides a clear theoretical and physical framework for interpreting recent experimental observations of the collective excitations of parametrically pumped exciton-polariton condensates in semiconductor microcavities~\cite{claude2025observation}.